kubeshark/docs/src/pages/en/performance.md

   storagelimit: 500Mi
 ```

 Traffic is recorded and stored by the Worker at the K8s node level.
-Storage is monitored and purged once 50% of the limit is reached.
+Storage is monitored and purged once limit is reached.
 The Worker pod is evicted (and storage purged) if storage usage exceeds the limit.
 The limit is controlled by setting the `tap.storagelimit` configuration value.
 To increase this limit, simply provide a different value (e.g., setting it to 1GB with `--set tap.storagelimit=1Gi`).

 ## Packet Processing Library